fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/tuning.md

 * Install end stop screws for all axis.
 * LATER, when the machine is powered, test pushing on each axis to test if there is any free movement before you can feel the teeth engaging.
 There should be no gap.
 If there is a gap, try resetting the motor position so that the pinion is tighter on to the rack.
 * If the pinion is worn or damaged it will not be possible to get rid of the gap.

+## Covers and vipers

+After all rollers and motors are tuned:

+* Cover all rollers with 3d-printed covers
+* Wrap the 12  3d-printed vipers with felt strips
+* Screw on the 3d printed wipers

 ## OPTIONAL EXTRA TUNING: Tramming of spindle